TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 TIBCO ComputeDB Monitoring Console is a dashboard that provides a real-time view into cluster members, member logs, resource usage, running Jobs, SQL queries along with performance data.
 This simple widget based view allows you to navigate easily, visualize, and monitor your cluster.
 You can monitor the overall status of the cluster as well as the status of each member in the cluster.
 All the usage details are automatically refreshed after every five seconds.

+!!!
+Note
+	TIBCO ComputeDB Monitoring Console is not yet tested and supported on Internet Explorer.

 To access TIBCO ComputeDB Monitoring Console, start your cluster and open [http:`<leadhost>`:5050/dashboard/](http:`<leadhost>`:5050/dashboard/) in the web browser.